Bayesian Inference over the Stiefel Manifold via the Givens Representation: Introduction

 \section{Introduction}

 Statistical models parameterized in terms of orthogonal matrices are ubiquitous, particularly in the treatment of multivariate data.
-This class of models includes certain multivariate time series models \citep{brockwell2002introduction}, factor models \citep{johnson2004multivariate}, and a swath of recently developed probabilistic dimensionality reduction models such as Probabilistic PCA (PPCA), Exponential Family PPCA (BXPCA), mixture of PPCA \citep{ghahramani1996algorithm}, and Canonical Correlation Analysis (CCA) \citep[Chapt.~12.5]{murphy2012machine}.
-These sorts of models have not only enjoyed extensive use in fields such as psychology \citep{ford1986application}, but are also gaining traction in diverse applications including biology \citep{hamelryck2006sampling}, finance \citep{lee2007bayesian}, materials science \citep{oh20172d}, and robotics \citep{lu1997robot}.
+This class of models includes certain multivariate time series models \citep{brockwell2002introduction}, factor models \citep{johnson2004multivariate}, and many developed probabilistic dimensionality reduction models such as Probabilistic PCA (PPCA), Exponential Family PPCA (BXPCA), mixture of PPCA \citep{ghahramani1996algorithm}, and Canonical Correlation Analysis (CCA) \citep[Chapt.~12.5]{murphy2012machine}.
+These models were traditionally used in fields such as psychology \citep{ford1986application}, but more recently are gaining traction in other diverse applications including biology \citep{hamelryck2006sampling}, finance \citep{lee2007bayesian}, materials science \citep{oh20172d}, and robotics \citep{lu1997robot}.

-Despite their ubiquity, their remains no quick, routine, and flexible options for fitting models with orthogonal matrix parameters.
-Existing methods for inferring these models are either insufficiently general or too complicated to implement and tune in isolation.
-Modern probabilistic programming frameworks, such as Stan, Edward, and PyMC3~\citep{carpenter2016stan,tran2016edward,salvatier2016probabilistic}, try to abstract their users away from the details of inference and implementation, but none offer support for orthogonal matrix parameters.
-The reason is that rather than using a specialized inference algorithm for orthogonal matrices which existing approaches do, these software frameworks typically handle constrained parameters such as orthogonal matrices by transforming them to an unconstrained space \citep{carpenter2016stan,kucukelbir2014fully}.
-For example, if a model contains a parameter $\sigma > 0$ that is constrained to be positive, these frameworks typically take the log of this parameter and conduct inference over $\tilde{\sigma} = \log \sigma$, which is unconstrained.